- Dr Sam Spiegel

 - United Nations Declaration on the Rights of Indigenous Peoples

-- Conceptualisations of Nature-Society Relations, Resource Politics, Relational Histories and Connections to Place
+- Conceptualisations of Nature-Society Relations, Relational Histories and Connections to Place

-Sam is an ESRC Future Research Leader Fellow and Senior Lecturer in International Development at the School of Social and Political Science and Director of Research at the Centre of African Studies.
-Broadly speaking, his current work engages conceptual and methodological debates in political ecology, environmental justice and ecological economics internationally, with a focus on narratives and struggles in relation to resource extraction, territorial control, social marginalisation and societal values.
+Sam is an ESRC Future Research Leader Fellow and Senior Lecturer in International Development at the School of Social and Political Science.
+Broadly speaking, his current work engages conceptual and methodological debates in development studies, with a current focus on narratives and struggles in relation to migration, displacement, social marginalisation and collective mobilisation for social justice.

-Prior to joining the School of Social and Political Science in Edinburgh, he conducted his doctoral research at the University of Cambridge, where he studied geography as a Trudeau Scholar and Cambridge Commonwealth Scholar at Trinity College, examining social and environmental struggles in mining regions and the framing of social justice debates.
-Over the years he has conducted extensive research in Zimbabwe and Indonesia, and advised civil society organisations, the United Nations Commission on Sustainable Development and various United Nations agencies (UNDP, UNEP and UNIDO) in Africa and Asia on initiatives addressing local, regional and global inequities and relationships that shape socio-environmental interactions.
-Interested in interdisciplinary approaches for understanding social and environmental injustices, Sam's publications have addressed a diversity of inter-linkages in socioeconomic, environmental and political dimensions of resource extraction and the diverse ways of articulating how these dynamics matter.
-He has conducted research in Zimbabwe, Mozambique, Tanzania, Indonesia, Cambodia, Brazil and Canada, and is currently directing ESRC-funded and Canadian government-funded projects engaging community-based research approaches to explore the construction of knowledge in relation to the extractive sector and collective mobilisations for change, engaging place-based struggles and broader networks of activism and solidarity-building around experiences of deep economic and social marginalisation, as well as engagement strategies with policymakers.
+Prior to joining the School of Social and Political Science in Edinburgh, he conducted his doctoral research at the University of Cambridge, where he studied geography as a Trudeau Scholar and Cambridge Commonwealth Scholar at Trinity College, examining struggles in mining regions and the framing of social justice debates.
+Over the years he has conducted extensive research in Zimbabwe and Indonesia, and advised civil society organisations, the United Nations Commission on Sustainable Development and various United Nations agencies (UNDP, UNEP and UNIDO) in Africa and Asia on initiatives addressing local, regional and global inequities, presenting at UN forums in the Philipplines, Cambodia, Indonesia, Mali, Tanzania and beyond.
+He has conducted research in Zimbabwe, Mozambique, Tanzania, Indonesia, Cambodia, Brazil and Canada, and is currently directing ESRC-funded and Canadian government-funded projects engaging community-based research approaches to explore the construction of knowledge in relation to networks of activism and solidarity-building around experiences of deep economic and social marginalisation, as well as engagement strategies with policymakers.

 Dr. Spiegel has received a Principal's Teaching Award, and in September 2016, at the Chancellor's Awards Dinner, Dr. Spiegel received the 2016 Chancellor's Rising Star Award at the University of Edinburgh, recognising " the resonance and impact of his work in development studies, including his very high quality publications, demonstrable research impact, an excellent track record in research funding, and his contributions to mentoring and research leadership."